Sheffield Hallam University

 - Learn to care for women, newborn infants and their families.

-- Respond to increasing complexity in antenatal care.
+- Respond to increasing complexity in antenatal, intrapartum and postnatal care.

 **How you learn**

-The course is designed to promote independent, lifelong learning – with half of the programme spent in study and half on a clinical placement You’ll learn with, from and about students from other health and social care courses.
+The course is designed to promote independent, lifelong learning.
+You’ll benefit from a balanced approach that combines 50% theoretical knowledge with 50% practical experience in clinical and community settings.
+You’ll learn with, from and about students from other health and social care courses.
 These experiences give you both a sound basis in midwifery and an understanding of how other professionals contribute to health and social care services.

 **Applied learning**